It is an obligation of each parent to financially support his or her child.

 Calculation of child support is governed by the Child Support Guidelines, whether Federal or Ontario.

-The Table Amount refers to the amount found in the applicable table, which is usually the table of the Province where the Respondent resides.
+The Table Amount refers to the amount found in the applicable table, which is usually the table of the Province where the child resides.
 The Table Amount is found in the table and is based on the quantity of the children for which the support is sought and the payor’s income.

 It does not necessarily mean that finding the correct amount will end the matter with respect to determination of child support.
-Even leaving aside section 7 expenses, described below, child support amount may still change depending on the custody and access arrangements for the child(ren), whether the payor’s income is over $150,000.00 per year, whether the payor experiences hardship and is able to prove it, etc. The Court may look at a variety of circumstances to deviate from the “Table Amount”, even though such deviations are rare.
+Even leaving aside section 7 expenses, described below, child support amount may still change depending on the parenting arrangements for the child(ren), whether the payor’s income is over $150,000.00 per year, whether the payor experiences hardship and is able to prove it, etc. The Court may look at a variety of circumstances to deviate from the “Table Amount”, even though such deviations are rare.

 Regarding section 7 expenses, they are regulated by section 7 of both Federal and Ontario Child Support Guidelines.